These underrated eateries are our favourite spots to grab grub in town

 6. Loretta’s, Phibsborough

 Often overshadowed by its popular neighbour Two Boys Brew, Loretta’s brunch is highly underrated.
 It’s a quiet spot with elegant interiors that you could lose an entire afternoon in.
 Don’t leave without trying the breakfast burrito with scrambled egg, chipotle pork, cheese, pico de gallo and green sauce.
-And, you can add a bloody mary or mimosa to any brunch item for just €6.
-It reopens on July 1, serving brunch Wednesdays to Sundays, from 12pm to 3pm.
+And you can add a bloody mary or mimosa to any brunch item for just €6.
+Serving brunch Wednesdays to Sundays, from 12pm to 3pm.

 7. Veginity, Dorset St

 Most guests wouldn’t be able to tell this award-winning restaurant served exclusively veggie fare.
 It’s surprisingly tasty menu has led Veginity to take two awards at last year’s Food Awards Ireland.
 Breakfast is served all day, featuring seasonal produce, fluffy vegan pastries and delicious summer meals, like watermelon and feta salad and rainbow chard spanakopita with vegan ricotta.